mebubo/fpmortals-cats/manuscript/frontmatter.md

 children, and progress to Riemann / Einstein / Maxwell if we become students of physics.

-A computer is not necessary to follow along, but studying the cats source code is encouraged.
-Some of the more complex code snippets are available with [the book's source code](https://github.com/turt13/fpmortals-cats/) and those who want practical exercises are encouraged to (re-)implement cats (and the example application) using the partial descriptions presented in this book.
+A computer is not necessary to follow along, but studying the Cats source code is encouraged.
+Some of the more complex code snippets are available with [the book's source code](https://github.com/turt13/fpmortals-cats/) and those who want practical exercises are encouraged to (re-)implement Cats (and the example application) using the partial descriptions presented in this book.